 Although he officiated at my bar mitzvah, I did not fully appreciate Rabbi Schiff until much later during my first year at Wesleyan University.
 I was in an honors “Great Books” class, and among our readings were selections from Emerson and what my professor termed “The Old Testament.”
 Because my family attended hundreds of Sabbath services during the 1940s, I heard our rabbi deliver many brilliant sermons about the Hebrew Bible and, of course, his beloved Emerson.

 Hearing my Wesleyan professor’s lectures on similar subjects, I quickly recognized that Dr. Schiff’s extraordinary biblical and philosophical teachings were far superior to what I was learning in college.
 When I later told him about this, Dr. Schiff was pleased and urged me to become a rabbi.
 Indeed, he played a key role in my choosing to attend Hebrew Union College.

 Rabbi Dr. Hugo Schiff was the personification of a dynamic and intellectually rich Jewish community that was brutally destroyed during the Holocaust.
 He died in 1986 at the age of 93.

 Both of my mentors were immigrants.
 Solomon Freehof was born in London and came to Baltimore in 1903 at the age of eleven.
-He elevated his rich English vocabulary with an eloquent speaking voice; Hugo Schiff personified the proud German Jewish scholarly tradition, but as a displaced refugee with a heavy foreign accent, he had a harder time finding acceptance and appreciation in his new land.
+He elevated his rich English vocabulary with an eloquent speaking voice; Hugo Schiff personified the proud German Jewish scholarly tradition.
+However, as a displaced refugee with a heavy foreign accent, he had a harder time finding acceptance and appreciation in his new home.

-The other thing my two brilliant mentors had in common was their scholarly mastery of Jewish texts and tradition, combined with a deep appreciation of classic literature, attributes that have informed my 60 years as a rabbi.
+Both of my brilliant mentors had a scholarly mastery of Jewish texts and tradition combined with a deep appreciation of classic literature, both of these attributes have impacted my teachings as a rabbi.